cenodude/DriverSync/README.md

 ---

-## 📌 **Prerequisites**
+## 📌 Prerequisites and how it works
-CrewChief v4 must be installed and launched at least once. iOverlay must be installed and launched at least once.
+CrewChief v4 must be installed and launched at least once.
+iOverlay must be installed and launched at least once.
+For full functionality, *a subscription is recommended*.

+- **Step 1**: Configure your settings in DriverSync.
+The default options work just fine, but if you’re feeling adventurous, go wild and tweak away!
+- **Step 2**: Start iRacing with Crewchief and Instruct Jim (CrewChief) to "mark the driver [ahead/behind] as dirty.

+That’s it!
+Now this driver is synced with iOverlay, complete with a glaring heads-up (standings/relative overlays) and a friendly shout that they’re flagged as dirty/sketchy.
+Best of all, no more manual adding drivers
 ---

 ## 📜 **Sync Behavior**